wumm-project/wumm-project.github.io/Texts.md

 * Tobias Bayer (2019): Ausarbeitung einer potenziellen Methodenintegration aus der TRIZ Lehre in den Design Thinking Prozess.
 (Elaboration of a potential method to integrate the TRIZ teaching in the Design Thinking process.)
-  Bachelorarbeit an der HS Landshut.
+  Bachelor Thesis at HS Landshut.
   [pdf, in German](Texts/BayerTobias-2019.pdf).
   * The paper got one of the 3 TRIZ student's awards at the TRIZ-Fest 2019 in Heilbronn.